ZhouFang92/Rao-Blackwell-method-for-cell-specific-model-identification/README.md

 Before runing the python files, one need to extract the two zip files in "Example_of_model_identification/results_in_paper".
 Many identification results haven been given in the same repository.
 Also, these results can be visualized using the jupyter notebooks in the folder "Example_of_model_identification".

+## Example
+A numerial example is presented in Example_of_model_identification/model_identification_example_4.ipynb, introducing how to use the code.